 With the cancellation of the registration of many organochlorine pesticides, the organophosphates have become the main choice as substitutes (USITC, 1977).
 In 1975, the production of the organophosphates superseded that of the organochlorines for the first time (USITC, 1977).
 Approximately 400,000 pounds of coumaphos were used by the agricultural industry in 1974, for the control of livestock pests (Ayers and Johnson, 1976).

-Coumaphos was selected for study in the Carcinogenesis Testing Program as a part of the effort to assess the carcinogenic potential of pesticides which have become distributed in the environment as a result of extensive use.
+Coumaphos was selected for study in the Carcinogenesis Testing potential of pesticides which have become distributed in the environment as a result of extensive use.